 Hydropower is one of the most popular technologies used to generate electrical energy.
 Almost 17% of the world’s total energy is contributed by hydropower plants.
-It has the ability to generate electricity without any emission of greenhouse gases.
-However, there exist some environmental threats such as flood risk, harmed habitat for fishes and other water animals, etc. The main component of generating energy using a hydropower plant is a dam.
+Hydropower is a low-carbon technology as hydropower reservoirs emit about 35-70 times less greenhouse gas (GHG) compared to thermal power plants.
+However, there exist some environmental threats such as flood risk, loss of habitat for fishes and other water animals, etc. The main component of generating energy using a hydropower plant is a dam.
 The water stored in a dam is rich in potential energy.
-When the gates of the dam are opened, the water flows out and the potential energy gets converted to kinetic energy.
-This kinetic energy is further employed to rotate the turbine blades, causing conversion of kinetic energy to mechanical energy.
+When the gates of the dam are opened, the water flows out, and the potential energy is converted to kinetic energy.
+This kinetic energy is further employed to rotate the turbine blades, causing conversion of kinetic energy into mechanical energy.
 Finally, this mechanical energy is coupled to the generator that converts it into electrical energy through a process called electromagnetic induction.
-The largest hydropower plant, Three Gorges Dam, is located in China.
+The world’s largest hydropower plant, Three Gorges Dam, is located in China.

-Hydropower plants, as the name suggests, make use of water as a raw material to generate electricity.
-However, water is not consumed during the process of energy production.
+Hydropower plants, as the name suggests, make use of water as a raw material to generate electricity; morever, water is not consumed during the process of energy production.
 So, there is no reduction in the quantity of water.
-The same water is utilized again and again in order to generate energy.
+The same water is utilized again and again in order to generate electricity.
 This enables the raw material to be available for an infinitely long duration of time.
 Hence, hydropower can be listed under the category of renewable energy.

 The energy generated by hydropower plant makes use of water stored in huge dams.
 This water when kept at a particular height possesses high potential energy.
-When the gates of the dam are opened, the water gushes out and the potential energy gets converted to kinetic energy.
-This energy is then fed to a setup, where kinetic energy gets converted to mechanical energy, which is further used to generate electricity.
+When the gates of the dam are opened, the water gushes out, and the potential energy is converted into kinetic energy.
+This energy is then fed to a setup, where kinetic energy is converted into mechanical energy, which is further used to generate electricity.
 This flow of water through the gates of the dam is adjustable.
 Therefore, more energy can be generated on the days of greater consumption.
 This adjustable generation is one of the greatest merits of using hydroelectricity.

 5. Create Lakes

 The process of power generation using water requires the building of dams.
 During the construction, artificial lakes get created that serve to be one of the prime places of tourist attraction.
-It helps to generate economic profit and to generate revenue.
-Hence, building hydropower plants improves the appearance of the city where they are located by adding a sightseeing point for the tourists.
+It helps to generate economic profit and increases the revenue of the government.
+Hence, building hydropower plants improves the appearance of the city where they are located by adding a sightseeing point for tourists.

 7. Price Stability